Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 Both wet and dry cat foods can be healthy options, but wet foods typically have higher protein and moisture content.
 Some key things to look for include:

-– Wet or canned cat food: Many cats prefer wet food and the high water content can help with hydration.
+– Wet or canned cat food: Many cats prefer wet food, and the high water content can help with hydration.
 Look for grain-free options with named protein sources and minimal filler ingredients.
 Avoid foods with artificial colors or flavors.

 – Limited ingredients: If your cat has allergies or a sensitive stomach, a limited-ingredient diet with fewer components may be easier to digest.